hsiaosiyuan0/jexpose/README.md

 ## How to use

-1. `mvn package` to produce your target jar which is located at `PROJ_ROOT/target/xxx.jar`
+1. First, you'll build your project, use `mvn package` to produce your target jar which is located at `PROJ_ROOT/target/xxx.jar`

+  `PROJ_ROOT` refers to the root directory of your project.
-2. `mvn install dependency:copy-dependencies` to copy dependencies of the target jar into `PROJ_ROOT/target/dependency`
+2. Second, you'll collect your project' dependencies, use `mvn install dependency:copy-dependencies` to copy dependencies of the target jar into `PROJ_ROOT/target/dependency`
-3. `jexpose com.example PROJ_ROOT/target/example-x.x-SNAPSHOT.jar PROJ_ROOT/target/dependency`
+3. Ready to expose, use `jexpose com.example PROJ_ROOT/target/example-x.x-SNAPSHOT.jar PROJ_ROOT/target/dependency`